-We have built listen.ft.com, a rather lovely subscriber-only podcast player of audio articles, in the form of a progressive web app.
-It’s a prototype, but it works well, and taps into an oft-stated need.
+We built listen.ft.com, a rather lovely subscriber-only podcast player of audio articles, in the form of a progressive web app.
+It was a prototype but it worked well, and tapped into an oft-stated need.

 What was the problem?